zaffnet/zaffnet.github.io/_posts/2025-11-25-building-qareen-with-agents.md

 A few weeks ago I shipped [`qareen`](https://github.com/zaffnet/qareen), a framework for picking better few-shot examples.
 The algorithm is useful, but honestly?
 The interesting part was *how* I built it: by conducting a small orchestra of AI coding agents.

 Imagine pair programming, except your pair is five different AIs with strong opinions about code style.
-(They also have a mysterious tendency to import libraries that don't exist—more on catching that later.)
+(They also have a mysterious tendency to import libraries that don't exist.)

-### The gist of qareen
+### The gist of `qareen`

-When you prompt an LLM with examples (few-shot learning), the examples matter.
+When one prompts an LLM with examples (few-shot learning), the examples matter.
 A lot.
 Give it five variations of the same thing and it'll parrot those patterns.
 Give it carefully selected, *diverse* examples and it generalizes better.

-`qareen` picks examples that are relevant to your task but different enough from each other to actually teach something.
+`qareen` picks examples that are relevant to a task but different enough from each other to actually teach something.
 It blends text and image signals—like making a mixtape where every song is both thematically appropriate *and* introduces something new.

 ![Hand-drawn sketch of the agent workflow](/assets/img/qareen-agents.svg)

 ### My new job: reviewer in chief

-The biggest shift wasn't technical—it was how I spent my time.
+The biggest shift wasn't technical.
+Rather, it was how I spent my time.
 Before agents, I wrote code.
 Now I mostly review it.
 I went from keyboard-forward developer to someone who spends more time saying "wait, why would you do it that way?" to a robot.

-This sounds like a downgrade until you realize: the iteration speed is wild.
-What used to be "set up an experiment, go get coffee, come back, realize you made a typo" became "propose five experiments, agents run all of them, pick the winner by lunch."
+This sounds like a downgrade until you realize: the development speed is wild.
+What used to be "set up an experiment, go get coffee, come back, realize I made a typo" became "propose five experiments, agents run all of them, pick the winner by lunch."

 ```python
 from qareen.sampler import rr_rank, normalize_scores